 National Recovery Month

-Recovery from Mental and/or Substance Use Disorders is Possible
+Recovery from Substance Use and/or Mental Health Disorders is Possible

 Recovery happens every day for people here in San Mateo County.
 Their stories are proof that prevention works, treatment is effective and recovery is possible.
 In celebrating and sharing the stories of those who have achieved recovery, we embolden others to seek recovery as well.
 With commitment and support, people who experience mental and/or substance use disorders can find help and embark on a new path toward improved health and wellness.